declare-lab/identifiable-transformers/README.md

 ### How to make your attention weights more reliable?

-_As shown in our work (experimentally and theoretically)- for a given input X, a set of attention weights A, and output transformer prediction probabilities Y, if we can find another set of attention (architecture generatable) weights A* satisfying X-Y pair, analysis performed over A is prone to be inaccuracte._
+_As shown in our work (experimentally and theoretically)- for a given input X, a set of attention weights A, and output transformer prediction probabilities Y, if we can find another set of attention (architecture generatable) weights A* satisfying X-Y pair, analysis performed over A is prone to be inaccurate._

 **Idea**:
 * decrease the size of key vector,